Table of Contents

-There are three concepts of agility that technology plays into.
+There are three facets of agility that technology plays into.

-The second part of agility is around the frequency.
+The second aspect of agility is frequency.
 There’s a huge trend led by organizations supplementing their giant once-every-year-or-two surveys with shorter questionnaires.
 The reason?
 Because they want to get feedback, act on it, and see the impact of that action more frequently.
 And those organizations that put out a couple of questions every two weeks, every week, validate a lot of things that are happening.

 The third part of agility is validation.
 Technology enables you to do so much more than just measure sentiments (we call it active listening).
 It gives you the diagnostic ability to dig deeper into survey feedback that’s worrisome.
 To understand and validate the sentiment.
 To roll out actions and understand how employees are feeling about them.
 To validate whether actions are having the desired impact.

-At a micro level, think about how difficult it is to get leaders to act on employee surveys, especially if there’s no check-in or follow up piece of data showing employee sentiment and trends until the next major survey … 365 days later!?
-Technology enables leaders to get that data quickly and more frequently.
+At a micro level, think about how difficult it is to get leaders to act on employee surveys, especially if there’s no follow up piece of data showing employee sentiment and trends until the next major survey … 365 days later!?
+Technology enables leaders to get data quickly and more frequently.
 To see and validate the impact of their actions.
 And to rejig those actions if need be.
-Agility in living colour.
+Agility in living color.

 2. Leverage technology for sharing

-Another trend being seen is many companies are giving their executives, senior leaders and managers real-time access to data they should see.
+Here’s another trend: Many organizations are giving their executives, senior leaders and managers real-time access to data they should see.
 It can be specific to their country or department, their location or their direct report team.
 When you share this kind of information, you convey (and establish) stronger levels of trust.
-And with that sharing of information comes (happy surprise!) an increased level of accountability, the third thing technology enabler in relation to Employee Engagement and employee survey actioning.
+And with that sharing of information comes (happy surprise) an increased level of accountability – which is the third thing technology enables in relation to Employee Engagement and employee survey actioning.

 3. Leverage technology for accountability

 Then there’s assigning, creating and tracking actions.
-Some companies have that really buttoned down.
+Some organizations have that really buttoned down.
 They host ideation workshops.
 They identify action plans.
-Then they add these actions into their performance management platform or system.
+Then they add these actions into their employee success platform or system.
 (Heads up: It’s time to say, “out with the old ways of performance management, and in with agile, responsive, accountable “employee success” processes.)

-Technology enables those other organizations to assign tasks to individuals as part of the action plan platform.
-Leaders can also create their own based on the feedback from their team.
+Technology enables organizations to assign tasks to individuals as part of the action plan platform.
+Leaders can also create their own plan based on the feedback from their team.

 4. Leverage technology for context

-Tech is doing wonderful things to show you the art of data.
-ART by the by is actually an acronym for absolute, relative and trend.
+Tech is doing wonderful things to show you the ART of data.
+What’s ART?
+It’s an acronym for absolute, relative and trend.

-For starters, data shows you different departments, different countries, different locations and how engagement sentiment varies between them.
-It can show leaders how they’re doing compared to the rest or a part of the organization.
+For starters, data can show you different departments, different countries, different locations – and how engagement sentiment varies between them.
+It can show leaders how they’re doing compared to various parts of the organization or its entirety.
 But leveraging technology for context can extend well beyond this kind of qualitative data to include insights from open-ended comments.

 Many organizations shy away from asking for open-ended feedback, worried that it’s too much data to digest.
 But here’s the low down.
 Employee Voice works best when you ask for sentiments specific to engagement drivers and also use a form of participation management.

 Technology enables you to ask for recommendations and enter into discussions with employees about what they think your organization could do.
 It allows you to take tens, hundreds, thousands of comments and start looking at sentiments and themes very simply.
-There are even tools that let you interact with those comments while still keep them completely confidential.
+There are even tools that let you interact with those comments while still keeping identities safe and responses completely confidential.

-Fifth and finally the last piece for acting on employee survey results is not to start with technology.
+Fifth and finally, here’s the last piece for acting on employee survey results: Don’t start with technology.
 Really and truly.
-No guff.
-Start with your vision in mind.
+Start with your vision.
 Front and center.
-Start by asking: what does success look like?
+Begin by asking: what does success look like?
 And, then, find the technology to make it happen.